 Effective August 1, 2019, we eliminated the fixed perquisite allowance for all executives, and as of December 2015, the officer life insurance benefit was frozen to new participants.
-Ms. Bacchus is the only NEO who is eligible for officer life insurance.
+None of the current NEOs participate in the officer life insurance.

 In Fiscal 2022, an annual executive physical program was approved by the Committee with the following goals: